rabeehcv/React-Project/README.md

 # React-Projects

-In this repository, I will be sharing small projects by using React.
+In this repo, I will be sharing small projects by using React.